On the role of Nature and Nurture in psychiatric traits.

 Gene by environment interaction

 Apart from genetic effects alone, the interaction with environmental factors likely plays a role as well.
 Environmental risk factors that have been suggested for ADHD, ASD and aggression are in utero exposure to nicotine, alcohol, and medical drugs.
 We aim to investigate the role of potential environmental risks on ADHD and aggression while controlling for genetic risk, using recently available polygenic risk scores for ADHD and other psychiatric traits.
+This is in collaboration with two large longitudinal cohorts: the ABCD and Generation R study.

 - Jorim Tielbeek, Ada Johansson, Polderman TJC, Raitiainen R, Jansen PR, Taylor M, Burt A, Tiemeier H, Viding E, Plomin R, Martin NG, Beaver KM, Waldman I, Munafo M, Paunio T, Mous SE, Pappa I, De Leeuw C, Hammerschlag AR, Dick D, Faraone SV, Popma A, Medland SE, Posthuma D (2017).
 Meta-analyses of genome-wide association studies on antisocial behaviour reveal high polygenicity, sex specific effects and pleiotropy with educational attainment.
 JAMA Psychiatry, e-pub 4 Oct